roop/roop.github.io/hideandseek/index.md

     in New Tab' option rather than tapping on a result directly.
-  - On the iPad: When using Google Images search and when Hide & Seek is hiding your identity for that search, to visit the origin website of the image, you will have to use the 'Open in New Tab' option rather than tapping on a result directly.
+  - On the iPad: When using Google Images search and when Hide & Seek is hiding your identity for that search, to visit the origin website of the image, you might have to use the 'Open in New Tab' option rather than tapping on a result directly.
+  - On the iPhone: When you’d like to follow a Bing search result, you might have to use the ‘Open in New Tab’ option rather than tapping on a result directly.

 You can find out more in the [Skeptic's FAQ](/hideandseek/faq/).